acmdas/barfield/appearances.md

 Apart from all this, there is one conclusive reason why, in spite of the technological slant of natural science, our beta-thinking is bound to *begin* with the assumption that alpha-thinking has a valid relation to truth.
 With collective representations like ours, what else can we do?
 Where else can we start from?
 If the physical theory of an unrepresented base *has* some such validity, so much the better.
 If not—even if it amounts to positive error—the way out may still lie through and not back.
 The best way of escape from deep-rooted error has often proved to be, to pursue it to its logical conclusion, that is, to go on taking it seriously and see what follows.
 Only we must be consistent.
 We must take it *really* seriously.
 We must give up double-think.
 For inconsistent and slovenly thought can abide indefinitely in error without any feeling of discomfort.

->¹Anyone, it has been said, may ask questions concerning wave-mechanics; but only cads talk about ‘ether’!
+>¹ Anyone, it has been said, may ask questions concerning wave-mechanics; but only cads talk about ‘ether’!

 # IX<br/>AN EVOLUTION OF IDOLS